 RESEARCH ANALYST (DATA), Abdul Latif Jameel Poverty Action Lab (J-PAL) (multiple openings), to work closely with an MIT faculty member on data analysis.
 Duties include working with data sets, preparing and running code for data cleaning to spot errors, coding in STATA or R to perform custom analysis of large datasets, adapting modules and code to specific project needs, and generally preparing data for analysis; assisting faculty with literature reviews; liaising with field staff, including possible travel to field sites; providing input on the technical aspects of project reports for funders and academic papers and preparing data for public access; assisting with the technical aspects of applications to Institutional Review Boards; and supervising undergraduate interns who may assist with the PI's project.
 The focus of the work is on data quality.
-The typical analyst is considering graduate study in economics.

 In addition to applying online via the MIT HR website, please register at https://apply.povertyactionlab.org with the J-PAL/IPA common application.
 After completing a brief registration, choose the "Research" job category and select General Data Research Associate.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.

 The mission of MIT is to advance knowledge and educate students in science, technology and other areas of scholarship that will best serve the nation and the world in the 21st century whether the focus is cancer, energy, economics or literature